syxanash/rubomote/README.md

 * macOS Sierra

 Unfortunately this app currently works only on Macs due to **itunes-client** library which uses AppleScript scripts to control iTunes.

-## TODO

-- [x] fix problem for updating the lyrics for each client
-- [x] check if user doesn't enter a API TOKEN for genius.com
-- [ ] add transfer object also for client to server requests
-- [ ] PIN and Genius TOKEN inside a json config file
-- [ ] update README for lyrics feature